 Are Black Cats Affectionate?

-Every cat has a unique personality that is not tied to the color of its coat.
-While black cats can be very friendly and affectionate pets, there are also black cats that are more aloof.
+Every cat has a unique personality that is not necessarily tied to the color of its coat.
+While black cats can be very friendly and affectionate pets, there are also black cats that can be more aloof.
 While some people may think black cats are one of the more affectionate and playful cats, this is simply a generalization.
 There is no scientific evidence to support that black cats are more affectionate than other cats of different colors.

 Why Do Black Cats Have Bald Spots?